ocaml/opam/README.md

 Windows Explorer).
 It is necessary to close and restart all Cygwin terminal windows after changing `/etc/fstab`.

-opam is able to be built **without** a pre-installed OCaml compiler.
+Opam is able to be built **without** a preinstalled OCaml compiler.
 For the MSVC ports of OCaml, the Microsoft Windows SDK 7 or later or Microsoft Visual Studio is required (https://www.microsoft.com/en-gb/download/details.aspx?id=8442 - either x86 or x64 may be installed, as appropriate to your system).
-It is not necessary to modify PATH, INCLUDE or LIB - opam's build system will automatically detect the required changes.
+It is not necessary to modify PATH, INCLUDE, or LIB.
+Opam's build system will automatically detect the required changes.

-If OCaml is not pre-installed, run:
+If OCaml is not preinstalled, run:
 ```
 make compiler [OCAML_PORT=mingw64|mingw|msvc64|msvc|auto]
 ```
-The `OCAML_PORT` variable determines which flavour of Windows OCaml is compiled - `auto` will attempt to guess.
-As long as `gcc` is **not** installed in Cygwin (i.e. the native C compiler *for Cygwin*), `OCAML_PORT` does not need to be specified and `auto` will be assumed.
+The `OCAML_PORT` variable determines which flavour of Windows OCaml is compiled;
+`auto` will attempt to guess.
+As long as GCC is **not** installed in Cygwin (i.e., the native C compiler *for Cygwin*), `OCAML_PORT` does not need to be specified and `auto` will be assumed.
 Once the compiler is built, you may run:
 ```
 make lib-pkg
 ```
-to install the dependencies as findlib packages to the compiler.
-Building `lib-pkg` requires the ability to create native symbolic links (and the `CYGWIN` variable *must* include `winsymlinks:native`) - this means that either Cygwin must be run elevated from an account with administrative privileges or your user account must be granted the SeCreateSymbolicLinkPrivilege either by enabling Developer mode on Windows 10, or using Local Security Policy on earlier versions of Windows.
+to install the dependencies as `findlib` packages to the compiler.
+Building `lib-pkg` requires the ability to create native symbolic links (and the `CYGWIN` variable *must* include `winsymlinks:native`).
+This means that either Cygwin must be run elevated from an account with administrative privileges, or your user account must be granted the _SeCreateSymbolicLinkPrivilege_ either by enabling Developer mode on Windows 10 or using Local Security Policy on earlier versions of Windows.
 Alternatively, you may run `configure` and use vendored deps, as advised.

 You can then `configure` and build opam as above.

-## Compiling without OCaml
+## Compiling Without OCaml

 `make cold` is provided as a facility to compile OCaml, then bootstrap opam.
-You don't need need to run `./configure` in that case, but you may specify `CONFIGURE_ARGS` if needed, e.g.:
+You don't need to run `./configure` in that case, but you may specify `CONFIGURE_ARGS` if needed.
+E.g.,:

 ```
 make cold CONFIGURE_ARGS="--prefix ~/local"